mgroth74/project2/README.md

 #### MVP EXAMPLE
 -	Present the user with an input box to enter a zipcode
 - Transform the zipcode into a lat and long
-- Utilize the lat and long to pull temperature data from the Dark Sky API
+- Utilize the lat and long to pull temperature data from the openweathermap API
 - Render the temperature specific to the zipcode
 - Provide two additonal links for the hourly temperature and a five day temperature